 Victoria became pregnant as a freshman and despite calls from the father of her child to have an abortion, she chose life for her daughter.
 He told me that having this baby was going to ruin my chances of being successful and I refused to believe that lie,” she declared.
 “It wasn’t my unborn child’s fault that she was conceived in the middle of a college student’s life.
 It was now my responsibility to defend and protect her, even if I was going to do it alone.”
-As Victoria reminded viewers, however, she wasn’t alone, as she had help from other students, churches, and pregnancy resource centers.
+As Victoria reminded viewers, however, she wasn’t alone, as she had help from other students, churches, and pregnancy help organizations.
 She was also awarded a scholarship from the Pro-Life Aggies.

 While speaking, Victoria also brought her story back to her views on Judge Barrett.
 “Women like Amy Coney Barrett are living proof that women can reach their goals without sacrificing their children in the womb.
 Amy Coney Barrett is my hero and her appointment to the Supreme Court will inspire young women to dream big and take pride in their motherhood.”

 Students were there to canvass for Representative Chip Roy who is running for re-election against pro-abortion icon Wendy Davis, and for President Trump.

 To close the live-stream, Governor Walker had a powerful message to remind viewers of when it comes to the importance of confirming Judge Barrett to the Supreme Court, and the efforts from the weekend: